Promises, by Paul L. Mathews

 He smiled.
 He’d put out the trash and told them to stay away from his new caupona.
 Now he stood, hands on his hips, as he admired his new trophy wall.
 The twins’ four swords, Celsus’ dagger and Cato’s gladius all rested on nails on the wall, testimony to his day’s work.
 He closed his eyes and, nostrils flaring, took in the caupona’s unique scent.
 Even now the smell of the cooked meats, chickpeas and olive oil lingered in the air.

 Yes, they would come, Celsus and all the other scum like him.
 But let them.
-He’d beaten better on a daily basis in the arena, and he would beat these grubby little gangers now.
+He’d beaten better in the arena, and he would beat these grubby little gangers now.
 He would take their weapons, and they would learn.
-They would learn the Iberian was done killing, and there would be no more killing in his neighbourhood…
+They would learn that he, the Iberian, was done killing, and there would be no more violence in his neighbourhood…

 One of our newest Incola, the Iberian can be added to your Gangs of Rome collection here.